Media Contact

 Instead, the city appointed a judge to a 6-year term, skipping two full election cycles.

-“We’re delighted the court restored the voices of North Las Vegas voters and recognized that it’s voters, not government officials, who ultimately determine who serves as a judge in our community,” said Senior Staff Attorney Sophia Romero.
+“We’re delighted the court restored the voices of North Las Vegas voters and recognized that it’s voters, not government officials, who ultimately determine who serves as a judge in our community."

 The case is Martin v.
 City of North Las Vegas.
 A written ruling is forthcoming.